tmaklin/bxzstr/README.md

 ## Configuration
-You can use the library without one of libz, libbz2, or liblzma by modifying the `config.hpp` file.
-For example, to disable lzma support, set BXZSTR_LZMA_SUPPORT to 0:
+You can use the library without one of libz, libbz2, or liblzma by modifying the `bxzstr_config.hpp` file by undefining the corresponding entry or setting it to zero (whichever you prefer).
+For example, to disable lzma and zstd support:
 ```
 #ifndef BXZSTR_CONFIG_HPP
 #define BXZSTR_CONFIG_HPP